-- 1. Find out the protocol for the school system you are exploring.
-Some systems have a coordinator at the system level who coordinates placements.
-Other systems allow individual schools to make decisions.
+- 1. Find out the protocol for how the organization handles practicum and internship requests.
+Some organizations have a clinical coordinator who coordinates placements.
+Other organizations might wish to involve the director of the organization in that process.
 Make sure you begin with the appropriate source.
 Find out if your needs match the policies of that system.
 For example, is a part-time internship possible?
 Do I need to take a leave of absence to be approved for a placement?
-Is there paperwork that must be filed to formally place? - 2.
+Is there paperwork that must be filed to formally request placement? - 2.
 Next, when possible, you should convey interest and utilize all modes of communication.
-You should call, email, and visit the site personally OR follow the previously discussed protocol for requesting a placement based on the guidelines of the potential site.
+You should call, email, and visit the site personally OR follow the previously discussed protocol for requesting a placement based on the guidelines of the potential site. - 3.
 Contact the possible Site Supervisor or other appropriate contact.
-Prior to the initial meeting, send them a letter explaining your request and a copy of your resume. - Set up an interview/meeting with the possible Site Supervisor at the site.
-Prior to the, familiarize yourself with your responsibilities, the Site Supervisor's responsibilities, and the responsibilities of your site.
+Prior to the initial meeting, send them a letter explaining your request and a copy of your resume.
+Set up an interview/meeting with the possible Site Supervisor at the site.
+Prior to the meeting, familiarize yourself with your responsibilities, the Site Supervisor's responsibilities, and the responsibilities of your site.

-Sample Placement Cover Letter
+Clinical Placement Request Cover